-The Alliss Grant is available for students who meet special, short-term programs.
+The Alliss Grant is available for students who meet special criteria and are enrolled in short-term programs.
 For more information on the Alliss Grant and to see if you qualify, please contact the RCTC Financial Aid Office.

 The Federal Pell Grant program is our most commonly known program.
 If the student qualifies, Pell grant eligibility may be available for an enrollment as low as 1 credit.
 All students are reviewed for eligibility under this program if they complete a FAFSA.

 The Minnesota State Grant is another of our grant programs.
 Students must be a Minnesota resident as described in the rules for the program.
 All students who have completed a FAFSA by the following deadlines will be reviewed for eligibility under this program.
 If you have questions about your eligibility for Minnesota State Grant, please contact our office.

 Fall Semester 2015: September 22, 2015 Spring Semester 2016: February 8, 2016 Summer Session 2016: June 29, 2016